 The range of products was wide enough: pots for cooking; milk pots; mugs and pots, flasks, different barrels for liquids; pottery for Easter cakes and supply for baking cakes; makitras for grinding poppy; bowls, jars and mugs.

 The basis for a bright decorative system of Hutsul ceramics in the early nineteenth century was rytuvannia (the engraved painting).
 With this technique, the product is fully covered with a thin layer of white clay, and the outline of the ornament was painted on the dried white background, its planes were filled with brown engobe and burned for the first time.
+Because of this, gray clay is visible on a white background, forming a graphic pattern.
+Counter-relief lines are the tiny ditches formed by the scribe.
+They serve to ensure that the dyes do not spread on the potsherd during firing.
 After that, the object was painted with ceramic paints of yellow and green colors, covered with glaze and burned again.
 In the decoration of utensils another interesting tool was used– flow mottles: targeted towards the spot of green glaze they added dynamism to a composition.

 Besides the tableware forms usual for Ukraine, vessels for wine were made in Subcarpathia region – clay pots of flaky shape, banks for liquid, narrow jars for oil and ring-shaped vases.
 Large candlestick for one candle is a special, inherent only in the Subcarpathia region ceramic form (postavnyk), which was presented to the Church by parishioners.

 Kahlia (a jug) was also produced on the rectangular space of which the crafters reflected the surrounding events – the work of the peasants, entertainment and holidays, the lordly retreats, riders, musicians and dancers, hunting scenes and various animals (deer, lion, bear, rooster, fish, etc.).
 Thus the Chronicles of local life were created.